Medical Certificate for a Ticket Insurance or Event Refund Claim

 Ticket insurance claim

 If you purchased event ticket insurance at checkout (e.g. via Allianz on Ticketmaster), your claim goes directly to the insurer.
-Medical documentation is mandatory.
+Ticket insurers commonly require medical evidence.
+Check the policy wording for the exact evidence required.
 This is the most common route for missed concerts and theatre bookings.

 Event organiser / promoter refund